1766 - 1834

 Hugh Gordon of Manar

-Elizabeth Forbes, wife of Henry Gordon of Manar
+Elizabeth Forbes of Echt, wife of Hugh Gordon of Manar

 Extract from Hugh Gordon's Last Will and testament - to view the whole Will click: here

 Extract from 'Scottish Notes and Queries' (2nd series Vol IV) ed John Bulloch, July 1902 to June 1903